Aliases for NPC2 Gene

 GeneCards Summary for NPC2 Gene

 NPC2 (NPC Intracellular Cholesterol Transporter 2) is a Protein Coding gene.
-Diseases associated with NPC2 include Niemann-Pick Disease, Type C2 and Niemann-Pick Disease Type C, Severe Perinatal Form.
-Among its related pathways are Metabolism and Immune System.
-GO annotations related to this gene include enzyme binding and cholesterol binding.
+Diseases associated with NPC2 include Niemann-Pick Disease, Type C2 and Niemann-Pick Disease, Type C1.
+Among its related pathways are Lipoprotein metabolism and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and cholesterol binding.

 Intracellular cholesterol transporter which acts in concert with NPC1 and plays an important role in the egress of cholesterol from the lysosomal compartment (PubMed:17018531, PubMed:11125141, PubMed:18772377, PubMed:29580834, PubMed:15937921).
 Unesterified cholesterol that has been released from LDLs in the lumen of the late endosomes/lysosomes is transferred by NPC2 to the cholesterol-binding pocket in the N-terminal domain of NPC1 (PubMed:17018531, PubMed:18772377, PubMed:27238017).
 May bind and mobilize cholesterol that is associated with membranes (PubMed:18823126).
 NPC2 binds cholesterol with a 1:1 stoichiometry (PubMed:17018531).
 Can bind a variety of sterols, including lathosterol, desmosterol and the plant sterols stigmasterol and beta-sitosterol (PubMed:17018531).
 The secreted form of NCP2 regulates biliary cholesterol secretion via stimulation of ABCG5/ABCG8-mediated cholesterol transport (By similarity).